 We are permitted to elect to rely on home country practice to be exempted from the corporate governance requirements.
-We have relied on home country practice exemption with respect to the requirement of having an audit committee composed of a minimum of three members.
-We also expect to rely on home country practice exemption with respect to the requirement that a majority of the nominating and corporate governance committee members must be independent directors within 90 days of listing.
+We have relied on home country practice exemption with respect to the requirement of having a majority independent board and an audit committee composed of a minimum of three members.
+We have also relied on home country practice exemption with respect to the requirement that a majority of the nominating and corporate governance committee members must be independent directors within 90 days of listing.
+In addition, we follow home country practice with respect to annual meetings and did not hold an annual meeting of shareholders in 2023.
+We will hold shareholder meetings when there are significant issues that require shareholder approval.
 We may choose to follow additional home country practice in the future.
 As a result, our shareholders may be afforded less protection than they would otherwise enjoy if we complied fully with the Nasdaq Stock Market listing standards.